 While these historical and modern women influencers have taken over different industries and skillsets across time, there’s one underlying similarity between all of them: They are warriors, shaking things up.

 In its essence, digital disruption is when an industry undergoes a fundamental transformation in traditional processes and practices.
 This transformation is invariably caused by emerging business models and new digital technologies.

 You only need to look at the digital marketing trends in 2022 and beyond to see the pace of change digital brings.
 These new, innovative models and technologies impact the value of existing services and products on the market, which usually unsettles once-dominant companies, effectively forcing change upon the rest of the market.

 Hence the term, ‘disruption’.

-To give you a few examples, you can look at how Netflix has redefined how we watch television or consider how Uber has turned the taxi industry on its head.
+To give you examples, look at how the business powerhouse Netflix redefined how we watch television or consider how Deliveroo has turned the restaurant industry on its head.